interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/SendingApi.md

   const api = new SendingApi(config);

   const body = {
-    // string | The subject or title of the email
+    // string | The subject line of the email.
     subject: subject_example,
-    // string | The main email contents.
+    // string | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`.
     body: body_example,
     // EmailAddressTypes
     from: ...,